 Treating Pelvic Congestion Syndrome

-MINT, we utilize embolization therapy to treat Pelvic Congestion Syndrome.
+At MINT, we utilize embolization therapy to treat Pelvic Congestion Syndrome.
 Through the use of small catheters, coils are delivered to the veins which stop the backwards flow of blood in the pelvis.
 This procedure is minimally-invasive and allows patients to go home the same day and recover quickly.
 If you have been diagnosed with Pelvic Congestion Syndrome or have been suffering from pelvic pain, call MINT and schedule a consultation today!
 We have clinics in St. Louis, MO, Wentzville, MO, Swansea, IL, Evergreen Park, IL, and Chicago, IL.

 Why Choose Embolization Therapy?